matt9527-marist/MyObsidianNotes/Parallel Processing/005 Memory Model.md

 }
 ```

-This program will throw an error:
+This program using the above class will throw an error:
 ```c++
 int main(){
 	MyClass *myClassM;